-SUSTAINABLE TOURISM - HEALTH STANDARDS Product Title of Standards or Code of Practice Standard code Price Environmental Management Systems Sustainable tourism - environmental management systems - requirements CRS 66: 2021 USD 63.16

-This CARICOM Regional Standard CRS 66:2021Sustainable Tourism - Environmental management systems - Requirements has been developed under the authority of the CARICOM Regional Organisation for Standards and Quality (CROSQ).
-It was approved as a CARICOM Regional Standard by the CARICOM Council for Trade and Economic Development (COTED) at its 53rd Meeting in November 2021.

-Tourism is a priority in the Caribbean, having one of the highest developmental impact on the region's economic growth and sustainability, and being an important source of income, employment and foreign exchange.
-However, the tourism industry can significantly impact natural resources, consumption patterns, and social systems, which in turn can threaten the tourism product.
-Further, unsustainable consumption and production practices combined with the region's vulnerability to natural disasters, environmental threats, disease outbreaks and epidemics, and deficiencies in environmental sanitation and food safety, may represent major barriers to sustainable development.

-According to the World Tourism Organization, sustainable tourism is "Tourism that takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment, and host communities."
-A more sustainable tourism sector can contribute to the United Nation's Sustainable Development Goals (UN SDGs) in 5 key areas - sustainable economic growth; social inclusiveness, employment and poverty reduction; resource efficiency, environmental protection and climate change; cultural values, diversity and heritage; and mutual understanding, peace and security.
-Advancing sustainable practices in the tourism sector is, therefore, essential if the sector is to contribute effectively to sustainable development of the Caribbean region.

-Recognizing the Caribbean region's reliance on the tourism industry and its sustainability challenges, seven (7) standards related to Hospitality, Health, Safety and Environmental (HSE) tourism have been developed.
-These standards have been developed under the ambit of the Regional Tourism and Health Programme (THP) established by the Caribbean Public Health Agency (CARPHA), in partnership with the Caribbean Tourism Organization (CTO) and the Caribbean Hotel and Tourism Association (CHTA).
-The seven standards constitute a set of preventive interventions to effectively address public health and environmental issues that impact local and visitor populations in the Caribbean and to support sustainable tourism and the region's efforts to remain competitive in the rapidly evolving global tourism trade.

-This standard is one of the suite of seven (7) standards, which are as follows:
+Product Product Title of Standards or Code of Practice Standard code Price Environmental Management Systems Sustainable tourism - environmental management systems - requirements CRS 66: 2021 USD 63.16 Abstract: · gional Standard CRS 66:2021Sustainable Tourism - Environmental manag of the CARICOM Regional Organisation for Standards and Quality (CROS nts has been develope being an important consumption patter practices combined y in the Caribbean, having one of the highest developmental impact on the i source of income, employment and foreign exchange.
+However, the tourism rns, and social systems, which in turn can threaten the tourism product.
+Fur with the region's vulnerability to natural disasters, environmental threats, d tation and food safety, may represent major barriers to sustainable develop n industry can significantly imp ther, unsustainable consumpti lisease outbreaks and epidem pact natural resources on and production environmental impa can contribute to th inclusiveness, emp heritage; and mutua orld Tourism Organization, sustainable tourism is "Tourism that takes full ac acts, addressing the needs of visitors, the industry, the environment, and ho e United Nation's Sustainable Development Goals (UN SDGs) in 5 key are loyment and poverty reduction; resource efficiency, environmental protection al understanding, peace and security.
+Advancing sustainable practices in the ctively to sustainable development of the Caribbean region. ost communities."
+A more susta as - sustainable economic gro on and climate change; cultura ainable tourism sector wth; social I values, diversity and Health, Safety and Tourism and Health Organization (CTO) effectively address aribbean region's reliance on the tourism industry and its sustainability chall Environmental (HSE) tourism have been developed.
+These standards have in Programme (THP) established by the Caribbean Public Health Agency (C.) and the Caribbean Hotel and Tourism Association (CHTA).
+The seven sta public health and environmental issues that impact local and visitor populat jion's efforts to remain competitive in the rapidly evolving global tourism trac e been developed under the ar ARPHA), in partnership with th indards constitute a set of prev tions in the Caribbean and to s mbit of the Regional ne Caribbean Tourism ventive interventions t a) CRS 66, Sust b) CRS 67, Sust e of the suite of seven (7) standards, which are as follows: tainable Tourism - Environmental management systems - Requirements tainable Tourism - Energy management and efficiency - Requirements tainable Tourism - Food safety and sanitation - Requirements

-- a) CRS 66, Sustainable Tourism Environmental management systems Requirements - b) CRS 67, Sustainable Tourism Energy management and efficiency Requirements - c) CRS 68, Sustainable Tourism Food safety and sanitation Requirements - d) CRS 69, Sustainable Tourism Water treatment, management and efficiency Requirements - e) CRS 70, Sustainable Tourism Solid waste management Requirements - f) CRS 71, Sustainable Tourism Sewage treatment and management Requirements - g) CRS 72, Sustainable Tourism Integrated pest management systems Requirements
+- d) CRS 69, Sustainable Tourism Water treatment, management and efficiency Requirements - e) CRS 70, Sustainable Tourism Solid waste management Requirements - f) CRS 71, Sustainable Tourism Sewage treatment and management Requirements - g) CRS 72, Sustainable Tourism Integrated pest management systems Requirements